 Admission authorities must make decisions on the basis of the circumstances of each case and in the best interests of the child concerned.
 This will include taking account of the parent's views; information about the child's academic, social and emotional development; where relevant, their medical history and the views of a medical professional; whether they have previously been educated out of their normal age group; and whether they may naturally have fallen into a lower age group if it were not for being born prematurely.
 They must also take into account the views of the head teacher of the school concerned.
-When informing a parent of their decision on the year group the child should be admitted to, the admission authority must set out clearly the reasons for their decision.
-Applications should be made in the student's correct chronological year group, and the decision is solely the responsibility of the governing body.
+When informing a parent of their decision on the year group the child should be admitted to, the Admission Authority must set out clearly the reasons for their decision.
+Applications should be made in the student's correct chronological year group, and the decision is solely the responsibility of the Admission Authority.

-For further advise about your application please contact the Academy Admissions Officer on 01727 731375 who will be able to advise you further.
+If further advice about the application is required, parents should contact the Academy Admissions Officer on 01727 731375.